 Stratus builds technology that enables always-on Applications.

-So, what exactly is an Always On Application?
-It’s an application that cannot fail or go down because if it does there is potential risk to life, revenues or even reputation.
-We have been doing this for a long time and in all kinds of places, but recently I’ve been spending some time thinking about how always-on applications have changed over the years.
-As technology has evolved so have the needs and uses of always-on applications.
-What’s most exciting today is seeing the developments in the internet of things (IoT) and software defined networking, I believe we are seeing the beginnings of the next major shift in always on.
-I call this the third wave of always-on applications but in order to understand the third wave, we need to talk about the first two waves.
+Recently, I’ve been spending some time thinking about how always-on applications have changed over the years.
+As technology has evolved, so has the needs and uses of always-on applications.
+What’s most exciting today is seeing the developments in the internet of things (IoT) and software-defined networking – I believe we are seeing the beginnings of the next major shift in always-on.
+I refer to this as the “third wave” of always-on applications.
+But in order to understand the “third wave”, we need to talk about the first two…

-To sum up, the need to enable always-on infrastructures is here to stay for a long time.
-The key for vendors like us and our partners is to adapt to the shifts in demand for always on.
+In short, the need to enable always-on infrastructures is here to stay.
+The key for Stratus and our partners is to continue to adapt to the ever-changing demands of always-on.